yutailang0119/myslides/sample/PITCHME.md

 ### sample slide

-This directory's slides is a smaple.
+This directory's slides is a sample.

 ---